November 30, 2023, MedCity News

 The Doctors Company has identified patient assessment issues and communication failure between providers as key contributors to malpractice claims.
 This dental case study describes how inadequate patient history taking and poor communication can lead to an adverse patient outcome.
 The lessons learned in this course are applicable to all healthcare professionals.

-Get risk management/patient safety resources and free accredited education opportunities for clinicians providing emergency care.
+Get risk management/patient safety resources and free accredited education opportunities for family medicine/primary care clinicians.

 Dec 02, 2024